attacker-codeninja/oswe-notes/cheat-sheets/php.md

 ![Loose Comparison Chart](https://raw.githubusercontent.com/tkashro/oswe-notes/master/img/php-loose-comparisons.png)

 #### The Logic

+When a string is evaluated in a numeric context, the resulting value and type are determined as follows:
+- If the string does not contain any of the characters `.`, `e`, or `E` and the numeric value fits into integer type limits (as defined by `PHP_INT_MAX`), the string will be evaluated as an integer.
+In all other cases it will be evaluated as a float.
+- The value is given by the initial portion of the string.
+If the string starts with valid numeric data, this will be the value used.
+Otherwise, the value will be 0 (zero).
+Valid numeric data is an optional sign, followed by one or more digits (optionally containing a decimal point), followed by an optional exponent.
+The exponent is an `e` or `E` followed by one or more digits.

 When loose comparing a **string to a number**, PHP will attempt to convert the string to a number then perform a numeric comparison:
 ```